-The project started from a colloquium held at Helsinki University in September 2019 (link).
-An international group of scholars from diverse disciplines — legal history, comparative law, civil procedure, legal theory, history of the book — convened to discuss a pressing question:
+The project started from a colloquium hosted at Helsinki University in September 2019 (link).
+A group of scholars — from legal history, comparative law, civil procedure, legal theory, and history of the book — gathered to discuss a question:

-“Is the information-age changing the traditional ways of thinking about the legal past?”
+“Is the information-age challenging traditional ways of thinking about the legal past?”

 Writing legal history in the information age